alwinb/html-parser/README.md

 These options are run in a loop, until the tag is either inserted or ignored.

+### A schema, using element categories

+Rather than pointing out the behaviours mentioned above for each combination of tag-names in code, I am working on a declarative system, a kind of schema.
+This 'schema' determines which of the above rules are to be applied in the case of mismatched and misplaced tags.

 ### The parser state

 The parser state consists of: